-The turbocharger is a main part used in the engine systems of modern vehicles.
-It helps in increasing the engine power so that the vehicle engine can provide better power and performance in every situation.
+Turbocharger is a main part used in modern engines, which helps in increasing the power of the engine so that the vehicle engine can provide better power and performance in every condition.

 What Is A Turbocharger?